PeterGottesman/timder/README.md

 - XLib headers - for compiling DWM
 - sxhkd - used for keybindings
 - acpi - used for displaying battery info in top bar

+Optional requirements:
-- rofi and rofi-pass - optional, but used in the configs
+- rofi and rofi-pass - used as a launcher and for password management
+- playerctl - adds play/pause keybinds

 I use this alongside my dotfiles, available at https://github.com/PeterGottesman/.dotfiles .